jct3er/fits1/README.md

 * TH1hist2Numpy.ipynb : an example for converting a ROOT histogram to numpy arrays

 Note that from ROOT you can type ```new TBrowser()``` or in Python r.TBrowser() to get a graphical browser that allows you to look at what's contained in the TFiles.

+Problem 3.
+The p-value for my NLL fit is 0.751

+Problem 4.
+The error of the mean for the NLL is 2.088.
+The error of the mean for the Chi2 is 0.322.

+Both of these errors are really close what I got from the calculated values from varying the mean.
+(Lines on result4.pdf.
+Red line is from the error in the fit.
+Purple line is the minimum of the objective function plus 1 for chi and 4 for NLL.)